anvilco/spectaql/README.md

 - Will automatically generate documentation for all Types, Fields, Queries, Mutations, Arguments and Subscriptions by default.
 - Supports blacklisting entire areas (e.g. "don't show Mutations") and 1-off blacklisting.
 - Supports providing examples via static metadata, or dynamically via a custom generator plugin that you control.
+- Supports (beta) dynamic grouping and arranging of data via a custom data arrangment plugin that you control.
 - Supports customization of CSS to allow overriding the styles.
 - Supports customization of HTML output templates to allow overriding the HTML output.
 - Supports markdown just about everywhere you can provide text.